 With the help of his best friend and neighbor, Billy Bender (Lachlan Buchanan), Rick sets out to win Nina’s heart.
 But he faces several challenges along the way, including Billy’s sex driven mother, Pamela (Elisabeth Shue), who continuously makes advances at him, even though she’s still married; his alcoholic mother, Lucy (Mary-Louise Parker), who’s constantly upset that Rick’s father, Joseph (Cary Elwes), keeps leaving without telling her; how his older sister, Kristen (Ashley Rickards), is working as a stripper, instead of following her dream of going to college; and how there are corrupt authority figures in his life, from Principal Basil Poole (Patrick Warburton) to Father Krumins (Jason Lee).
 But Rick refuses to let the new chaos in his life influence his main goal of proving to Nina that he’s truly the man she should be with and trust.

-Wolf generously took the time recently to talk about filming ‘Behaving Badly’ over the phone.
+Wolf generously took the time recently to talk about filming ‘Behaving Badly’ during an exclusive phone interview.
 Among other things, the actor discussed how he was drawn to playing Rick in the film because not only was Garrick’s script one of the funniest he’s ever read, but he also admired, and wanted to work with, many of the stars who were already attached to the film; how he enjoys seeing films in theaters, but that VOD is an ever-growing and important distribution platform that’s becoming as beneficial to filmmakers and audiences as theaters are; and how he likes working with directors like Garrick who also wrote the script, as they’ve already gone through the journey of the characters that the actors are going to also go through.

 ShockYa (SY): You star as Rick Stevens in the new comedy, ‘Behaving Badly.’
 What was it about the character, as well as the script, that convinced you to take on the role?